Back to series

 But our turning to God is better understood as a complex process.
 Indeed, we often refer to conversion as a single act of turning in the same way we speak of consuming several dishes and drinks as a single act of dining.
 Even Augustine's dramatic conversation was preceded by years of seeking.
 A process is at work, whether or not our conversations culminates in a crisis afterward remembered as "the hour I first believed" This involves thinking and rethinking; doubting and overcoming doubts, soul-searching and self-admonition; wrestling with feelings of guilt and shame; and assaying what following Christ might mean...

-Click here to read the full prayer (READ PDF).
+Click here to read the full article (READ PDF).

 David F. Wells